Consumer Choice Over Shopping Baskets: Empirical Application

-I simplify the expression further by defining a series-expansion approximation of the inverse matrix, helpful both for model fitting but also to minimise numerical instability and computation concerns stemming from inversion.
+Matrix $M$ is unknown.
+The first step is to therefore tackle the curse of dimensionality.
+To achieve this, I simplify this expression further by defining a Neumann series approximation of the inverse of the latent Hessian matrix on a proxy of observables $W$.
+The series approximation is helpful both for model fitting but also to minimise numerical instability and computation concerns stemming from inversion.

-for $W$ a proxy for cross-price effects, and $J$ the number of series expansion terms.
-More on proxy selection later.
-Under this specification, we may write the model as follows:

-The formulation in (\ref{spatecon}) shows how the original regressors $X\boldsymbol{\beta}$ and $\phi\boldsymbol{p}$ are augmented by so-called "spatial" lags $W^j(X_m\boldsymbol{\beta}+\phi\boldsymbol{p}_m)$ weighted by the coefficients $\alpha_j$.
-In practice, this means that our estimation model can be set up as a standard linear regression that includes both the original variables and their corresponding "spatially" lagged versions.
-This is computationally favourable as it allows "spatial" lags to be precomputed, and is effectively a series of linear combinations, which we may estimate via standard techniques.
-It also enables the separate identification of $\alpha_{j}$ from $\phi$ if so desired, via the delta method.\\

-Stacking across supermarkets, and including covariate interactions with prices to account for coefficient heterogeneity, the final model specification is as follows: